Nuclearfossil/ProgrammingInCPP/docs/source/intermediate01.rst

 into any of the existing code we've built in Visual C++.
 I'll wait.

+This illustrates another issue - don't assume all compilers handle templates the same way.
+I now want to see what this is going to look like compiled with the Microsoft tools.
+Let's do that.

 So, it takes a bit of jigging to get it to work correctly.
 I'll build a review at some point in time to talk about it.
 However, we end up with this for the assembly (in Debug) for the template: